SirEggplant/Biologically-Inspired-Intelligent-Systems/README.md

 ## 🚀 Getting Started

-Each assignment folder contains its own `README.md` with detailed instructions, prerequisites, and examples.
+Each assignment folder contains a report pdf and the algorithms mentioned in the homework.
-All code is written in **Python 3.8+** and requires:
+All code is written in **Python 3.8+** and requires **numpy** as well.

-- `numpy`

-**Steps:**

-1. Navigate to an assignment folder.
-2. Install dependencies (see the folder’s `requirements.txt` or the instructions in its README).
-3. Run the main Python script as described in the folder’s “How to Run” section.

 ## 📚 Course Context